tomcharnock/IMNN/README.md

 The output of the the train function is a list of the determinant of the Fisher information at the end of each epoch of training on the train data, and the same on the test data if test data is provided.<br><br>
-These can be plotted, along with the loss function which is simply
+These can be plotted, along with the loss function which is simply<br>
 <a href="https://www.codecogs.com/eqnedit.php?latex=\Lambda&space;=&space;-\frac{1}{2}|F|^2." target="_blank"><img src="https://latex.codecogs.com/gif.latex?\Lambda&space;=&space;-\frac{1}{2}|F|^2." title="\Lambda = -\frac{1}{2}|F|^2." /></a>

 ```python